BombasterMax/bombastim/README.md

     - rust
     - java
 - treesitter
-- telescope
 - auto-completion
 - file-manager via neotree
-- pretty bottom line via lualine
+- pretty statusline at the bottom via lualine
 - git signs support
+- GUI clients support
-and much more coming soon.
+- fast navigating through code with vim-illuminate and much more coming soon.
 ## How to modify?